 I’d like to use this time to point out that though that we will only pour the right amount of salt without the Holy Spirit’s help and guidance.
 That’s the key that unlocks this whole saltiness thing.

 The good news is the flip side is true too!
-If we continually walk with God, continually seek His council and wisdom then our salt will be quality, useful and appealing to others.
+If we continually walk with God, continually seek His counsel and wisdom then our salt will be quality, useful, and appealing to others.

 Are you ready to be worth your weight in salt?
 I sure am.